j-rokohl/Corpus-Christi-Alerts-Final-Project/README.md

 - When the connection is restored and the data is synced, you will be notified with an additional modal titled "Connection Restored."
 This modal will appear on any page you visit.

 ## How Offline & Online Data is Synced
-When the app cannot get a Firebase ID because it is offline, a temporary task ID is generated locally and stored in IndexedDB.
-A synced flag is set to false to show that the task hasn’t been uploaded to online yet.
-Once the internet connection is restored, the app runs the syncTasks function to upload any unsynced tasks to Firebase.
+When the app cannot get a Firebase ID because it is offline, a temporary note ID is generated locally and stored in IndexedDB.
+A synced flag is set to false to show that the note hasn’t been uploaded to online yet.
+Once the internet connection is restored, the app runs the syncNotes function to upload any unsynced notes to Firebase.

-### Steps for Syncing Tasks:
+### Steps for Syncing Notes:
-1. A function first collects all tasks from IndexedDB where synced is false.
+1. A function first collects all notes from IndexedDB where synced is false.

-2. For each of these tasks, the function:
+2. For each of these notes, the function:

-    - Creates a new task object (taskToSync) containing the needed data (title, description, and status) but excluding the temporary ID.
+    - Creates a new note object (noteToSync) containing the needed data (title, description, and status) but excluding the temporary ID.

     - Sends this object to Firebase, which then generates a unique ID for it and saves it.

-3. After the task is successfully saved to Firebase, the function:
+3. After the note is successfully saved to Firebase, the function:

     - Removes the old record with the temporary ID from IndexedDB.

-    - Inserts the updated task (with the new Firebase ID and synced set to true) back to IndexedDB.
+    - Inserts the updated note (with the new Firebase ID and synced set to true) back to IndexedDB.

 ##  Data Sources